needle-mirror/com.unity.remote-config-runtime/Documentation~/Environments.md

 # Environments

-Unity Remote Config Runtime uses environments to group Rules and Settings, and deliver specific environments to the client (Unity Runtime Instance) based on the `environmentId`.
-If no `environmentId` is provided in the request the default environment, which is the environment named `production` is returned to that instance.
+Unity Remote Config Runtime uses environments to group Game Overrides and Settings, and deliver specific environments to the client (Unity Runtime Instance) based on the `environmentId`.
+If no `environmentId` is provided in the request - the default environment, which is the environment named `production` is returned to that instance.

 Use the [Web Dashboard](http://dashboard.unity3d.com/remote-config) to manage your Remote Config Runtime environments.
 Upon initialization in a new project, only the default environment is available.